winstonww/wwsokobanbot/README.md

 ### Hugarian Algoirthm ###

-Finding the manhattan distance of each box to the storage with minimum distance is not a good heuristic.
+Finding the manhattan distance of each box to its nearest storage with replacement is not a good heuristic.
 This is because each storage can contain only 1 box, so need to use hungarian alogirthm to find the optimal state.
-This youtube video offers an simple explanation of hungarian algorithm: https://www.youtube.com/watch?v=cQ5MsiGaDY8
+This youtube video offers a simple explanation of hungarian algorithm: https://www.youtube.com/watch?v=cQ5MsiGaDY8

 The first 2 steps of preforming row and column reduction are relatively straight-forward to implement, for we just need to decrement the matrix the minimum entry in each row/col.